-5 Ways To Clean Up Your Online Presence
+5 Ways to Clean Up Your Online Profile

 Google is the new CV!
 Forget everything you've been told about resumes/CVs, and let this sit for a minute.
 Google is the new CV!
 Let me explain.